danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 correspond to an existing file.
 It is also an error (terminating the runtime) if the indicated `path` failed to be loadable.

-#### `readResource(loader, path, format) <> . | void`

-This reads and/or processes an intra-module resource file, interpreting it as the given `format` (a string name). `path` is expected to be a string identifying a relative file path within the module's file hierarchy.

-It is an error (terminating the runtime) if the given `format` is not recognized.
-For all `format`s other than `"type"`, it is an error (terminating the runtime) if the indicated `path` does not exist as a file.

-See "Resource Import" in the language guide for more details on the available `format`s.

 <br><br>
 ### In-Language Definitions